OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Remove-Job.md

 ### System.Management.Automation.Job

-You can send a job object down the pipeline to `Remove-Job`.
+You can pipe a **Job** object to this cmdlet.

 ## OUTPUTS

 ### None

-`Remove-Job` doesn't generate any output.
+This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Remove-Job`:

+- All platforms:
+  - `rjb`

 A PowerShell job creates a new process.
 When the job completes, the process exits.
 When `Remove-Job` is run, the job's state is removed.